 Students will complete two examinations for this course, worth 100 points each and thus totaling 200 points.
 These examinations will be available to students for a limited period of time on Blackboard.
 Additional information will be provided in class and via Blackboard.
+The final examination is not cumulative.

-Clinical Research Synthesis Project and Presentation (100 points): Students will select a clinically-relevant topic and review, at minimum, three peer-reviewed journal articles related to an area of child language assessment/intervention salient to a client (past/present) and approved by the instructor.
-Students will prepare handout and upload to Blackboard a succinct recorded presentation (PowerPoint, Prezi, etc.) that effectively integrates the main findings and clinical applications (e.g., client goals, recommendations, etc.) of the articles.
+Final Project and Presentation (100 points): Students will select a clinically-relevant topic and review, at minimum, two peer-reviewed journal articles related to an area of child language assessment/intervention approved by the instructor.
+Students will prepare an Infographic handout (e.g., Venngage, Canva) and a succinct recorded presentation (e.g., Powerpoint, Prezi, Zoom) that effectively integrates the main findings and clinical applications of the articles.
 Additional requirements and documents will be provided via Blackboard.